- How to Write the University of Minnesota, Twin Cities Essays 2017-2018 - September 26, 2017

 The key to this prompt is to tell give a response — creative, inspiring, or otherwise — that ultimately highlights an attractive quality about yourself.
 If you give a creative response, your goal can be to demonstrate that you are capable of the kind of critical thinking that a liberal arts college will require.
 If you give a more personal, emotional response, you can aim to demonstrate qualities such as determination, compassion, or strong ethics that will resonate well with a reader.

-The next series of questions that ask you for a word or two in reaction to a series of words they present to you.
-These questions are just for fun and are intended to get a glimpse of your personality and what you’re like as a person.
+The next series of questions ask you for a word or two in reaction to a series of words they present to you.
+These questions are just for fun and are intended to provide a glimpse of your personality and what you’re like as a person.

 There’s no one way to answer these questions, and the best way to approach them is to answer them honestly.
 If you’re the kind of student that Carleton wants — intellectually curious, fun, personable — that should come across fairly easily in your responses.
 Again, you don’t have a lot of words to answer these questions, so the focus on brevity and concise statements is once against important.
 These are fun questions, so try to have fun responses!